-VietNamNet Bridge – Ho Van Tuong has been charity giveaway Takhado martial art classes for 20 and years, and has created as many books on a subject.
+VietNamNet Bridge – Ho Van Tuong has been offering free Takhado martial art classes for 20 plus years, and has written as many books on the subject.
 His passion for imparting his skills to younger generations has not dimmed.

-Looking sharp: A Takhado poise with swords.
-Photo pleasantness of master Ho Tuong
+Looking sharp: A Takhado pose with swords.
+Photo courtesy of master Ho Tuong

 At 63, Ho Van Tuong is fighting fit.

 He is also fighting tirelessly to help preserve traditional Vietnamese martial arts for posterity, most particularly Takhado.

 The master was recognised four years ago by the Viet Nam’s Book of Records as the martial arts instructor who has offered free classes for the longest time.

 However, he has not rested on those laurels.
 The author of several books on Vietnamese martial art forms, Tuong continues to display the same passion for passing his skills and knowledge to succeeding generations, for free.

 Born in the southern province of Binh Duong, Tuong was introduced to Tan Khanh-Ba Tra or Takhado, a branch of Viet Nam’s traditional martial arts, at the age of four by his father Ho Van Lanh, a master himself.